tortuca/hotel-merge/README.md

 ## Solution

 1. Merge hotel data of different suppliers
-    - Download supplier information to disk, and load the merged data into in-app memory and cache (provided source data is reasonably small - less than 500 MB)
+    - Download supplier information, and load the merged data into MongoDB NoSQL document database
     - Create a Hotel object to maintain type and field consistency
 2. Parse and clean dirty data
     - Convert PascalCase to snake_case or lower case tags